LanceSuen/SuperCaps/README.md

 ## Features
 - Post ESCAPE if CAPSLOCK is pressed.
 - Post CAPSLOCK if ESCAPE is pressed.
+- Bind Capslock + HJKL to arrow keys.

 ## Usage
 ### Windows